 What is the best 360 action camera for beginners?

-Is editing 360 video difficult?
+Is editing 360 video difficult for new users?